zmkfirmware/zmk/docs/docs/dev-setup.md

 ### Keyboard With Onboard MCU

-Keyboards with onboard MCU chips are simply treated as the [board](https://docs.zephyrproject.org/latest/guides/porting/board_porting.html) as far as Zephyr is concerned.
+Keyboards with onboard MCU chips are simply treated as the [board](https://docs.zephyrproject.org/latest/guides/porting/board_porting.html) as far as Zephyr™ is concerned.

 Given the following: